-London was expensive and his sister convinced him to give Las Vegas a shot.
+London was expensive, and his sister persuaded him to give Las Vegas a shot.

-He had a full-time job in graphic design, but the job became unfulfilling.
+He had a full-time job in graphic design, but the job was unfulfilling.
 Social and political issues galvanized him to establish Recycled Propaganda, the pseudonym for his artwork.

-But the main goal of his art isn’t to force a viewpoint, but rather force the viewer to think for themselves.
+The main goal of his art isn’t to force a viewpoint, but rather force viewers to think for themselves.
 The ambiguity of interpretation inherent in art is what he loves about it.

-He sketches out ideas, then makes the images digitally on Illustrator, before cutting stencils and spray painting on canvas or wood.
+He sketches out ideas and makes images digitally on Adobe Illustrator, before cutting stencils and spray painting on canvas or wood.
 Sometimes he delves into mixed media, or does stencil work without a digital proof.

-He now runs Recycle Propaganda full-time, has a steady stream of clients and customers, and upcoming shows in California, Denver, and Boise.
+He now runs Recycled Propaganda full-time and has upcoming shows in California, Boise and Denver.

 Vegas Stripped is an Emmy Award-winning series by visual journalist Rachel Aston.
 Her videos are posted weekly at reviewjournal.com.
 Contact her at firstname.lastname@example.org.
 Follow @rookie__rae on Twitter.